-Added Advanced Metering Infrastructure (AMI) in the 5-year planning period of \$2.8M for water resources fund's 25% portion of the project
+Added Advanced Metering Infrastructure (AMI) in the 5-year planning period of \$2.8M for wastewater fund's 25% portion of the project

-Castle Rock Water is also adding a wheeled excavator that will be spread across all four enterprise funds for maintenance of infrastructure.
+Castle Rock Water is also adding a wheeled excavator for maintenance of infrastructure that will be allocated across all four enterprise funds.
 The primary factors affecting revenue and expenditure forecasts in the rate models are as follows:

 - Included in the staffing plan for 2022 are three new full time equivalents (FTEs) which include a Meter Services Technician, Water Plant Operator and a Stormwater Conveyance System Operator.
-There are 11 total FTEs added from 2023 through 2026. - 2) Changed timing of many capital projects consistent with water supply and demand model as well as availability of capital reserves. - Updated capital plan costs consistent with current capital project cost estimates and changes to the Engineering News Record Construction Cost Index (ENRCCI). - 4) Added new long term capital projects to meet needs of growth. - Provided for improvements to the system where necessary to meet upcoming regulatory changes, and make sure rehabilitation and replacement of existing infrastructure was covered.
+There are 11 total FTEs added through 2026. - 2) Changed timing of many capital projects consistent with water supply and demand model as well as availability of capital reserves. - 3) Updated capital plan costs consistent with current capital project cost estimates and changes to the Engineering News Record Construction Cost Index. - 4) Added new long term capital projects to meet needs of growth, provide for improvements to the system where necessary to meet upcoming regulatory changes, and make sure rehabilitation and replacement of existing infrastructure was covered.

-Table 3 provides context for the recommended rate action by providing the history of rate action over the last five years as well as a comparison to the Consumer Price Index (CPI) and the ENRCCI.
+Table 3 provides context for the recommended rate action by providing the history of rate action over the last five years as well as a comparison to the Consumer Price Index (CPI) and the Engineering News Record (ENR) Construction Cost Index (CCI).